sajid1545/epic-coding_client/README.md

 7. Register form is validated.
 User must use 6 characters long password and have a special character in it.

+8. Dark mode toggle button added.
+User can toggle between dark and light mode.This feature is only available for navbar.

 #

 ## Packages and Technologies used